 Many business these days are service businesses, and so start up costs are fairly low.
 Certainly when I set out to open my financial planning business, I needed a computer, a mobile phone, some stationary, and not a lot else.
 I was able to rent a serviced office which included furniture and an internet connection, and I joined a network that provided access to the research and planning software that I needed, and who waived their usual monthly fee for the first 6 months to give me a chance to get going.
 You might be able to work from home initially (maybe permanently although most people I speak to find this a bit lonely long term – we are social creatures, at least for parts of the day!).

 Once again, I have created a spread-sheet that you might want to use.
-It is in our Resources page, which can be found here.
+It is in our Resources Page.
 None of the cells are locked, so chop and change it as required.

 With this completed you will know how much cash you need to start your business, and then how much you need on a monthly basis to remain afloat.
 For many services businesses, the initial capital required is pretty low.
 You may be able to fund this out of savings, redrawing on your home loan, or perhaps a loan from a willing family member.
 If your business requires significant equipment, then typically the seller of that equipment will have a financing solution whereby you can lease it over several years.